%2F%2Fusers%2F114b8f2c-bf90-471c-8526-e2bdd5947600%2Fratecard%2Fb0e4abda-5bf8-45ef-8ae6-547ab9674087.jpg&w=1200&q=75)

-Ready to tangle with some of Florida's hardest-fighting inshore species?
-Hop aboard with Central Florida Fishing Charters for a half-day of non-stop action in the rich waters of New Smyrna Beach.
-Whether you're itching to battle a bull redfish or dying to dance with a tarpon, Captain Jordan's got you covered with all the local know-how and gear you need for a successful day on the water.
+Looking to hook into some of Florida's most sought-after inshore species?
+You've come to the right place.
+Central Florida Fishing Charters is offering a 4-hour inshore fishing trip that'll have you casting for bull redfish, snook, tarpon, and more in the rich waters of New Smyrna Beach.
+Whether you're a seasoned angler or it's your first time wetting a line, Captain Jordan's got you covered with all the gear and know-how you need for a successful day on the water.

 "Captain Jordan has been very dedicated to satisfy our needs.
 He took care about equipment and proper conditions to be able to catch fishes by all of us.
 Nice atmosphere.
 Good music in background.
 I must admit that Captain has been working all the time checking everything and preparing fishing rods for us.
 And at the end he also has cleaned our fishes, so we hope to have a very tasty dinner tonight." - Nelly Justyna